 A dropshipping business allows people to sell products online without inventory.
 With dropshipping, all you need is your computer and an ecommerce website.
 As a seller, you will be marketing and selling products on your online store that come from a third party supplier or manufacturer of goods.
 You’ll never have to see or handle the products that you sell and your customers will never have to know that you are dropshipping.

-The cool thing about ecommerce and dropshipping come down to a few significant points that trumps traditional commerce.
+The cool thing about ecommerce and dropshipping comes down to a few significant points that trump traditional commerce.
 A few factors that make dropshipping awesome is the worldwide reach, having a business that runs 24/7, and not having to invest in the purchase of goods for inventory.

 Ecommerce and dropshipping have been giving people access to greater business opportunities around the world.
 However, it can take some time to get things right, especially if you are new to the dropshipping business where you are sure to make a few mistakes along the way.

 Maybe you are already thinking of starting your own dropshipping business or perhaps you are already running one.
 If you are, then this article is for you.
 Here you will find a list of common dropshipping newbie mistakes that you need to avoid.
 Keep reading to find out if you are committing any of these dropshipping errors.